 Can we have a Blessing in the church?

-If you wish to have a Blessing in the Parish Church, please contact Rev David Payne.
+If you wish to have a Blessing in the Parish Church, please contact Rev Simon or Rev Louise.
 There is no statutory fee for a blessing performed in a church.
 We ask that you make a donation equivalent to the basic cost of a wedding.